thu-coai/cotk/docs/source/notes/tutorial_core.rst

-GRU Language Model: Load Data and Evaluate Models
+Practice: Implement a GRU Language Model
 ====================================================

 In this tutorial, we will train a neural language model on MSCOCO dataset.